 While this is not strictly a review of these cases, I wanted to spread word of just how much you can get into a case when you have a choice of foam.
 Some models (banner bearers, anything spiky, etc) do not fare well when pressure is applied to these parts of their construction.
 Having the ability to give them a customised foam slot reduces the chances of breaking them, and if I am honest, that is the point of a storage/carry case.

-Check out Thor’s tutorial If you’re interested in creating your own foam trays for miniatures.
+Miniature Storage has a good article if you’re still looking for more ideas for 40K cases and trays.
+Also, check out Thor’s tutorial If you’re interested in creating your own foam trays for miniatures.